Magueye717/backend-business-case/README.md

 In the routes folder, there are `delivery.route.js` and `package.route.js` which allow to define the routes of the different endpoints.

-The `package-tracker.postman_collection.json` file est la collection de l'ensemble des endpoints expoter depuis postman.
+The `package-tracker.postman_collection.json` file is the collection of all endpoints expoter from postman.

  - Frontend